johnzhang27/Speed_Gauge/README.md

 # Speed_Gauge

+NOTE: This is the speed gauge QML widget that Albertaloop GUI project is using.
+The speed gauge is made by Marko Mattila, I modified some codes in main.qml and main.cpp in order to meet the requirement of Albertaloop project.

+For now, I'm be able to pass the object from C++ to QML.

-This is be a simple custom version QML speed gauge.
-I will try to make it receive velocity data from a fake telemetry module.
-Then find a way to rotate the needle as velocity changing.
+Future Plan: I will try to make it keep receiving velocity data from a fake telemetry module(C++ or Python) without pressing the space bar.
-If successed, the speed gauge codes could be used as part of the AlbertLoop GUI.